Zeyad-Sayed-70/Zeyad-Sayed-70/README.md

 ## 🚀 About Me

-Hello there! 👋 I'm a passionate Front-end Developer based in Egypt.
+Hello there! 👋 I'm a passionate Full Stack Developer based in Egypt.
 With a keen eye for design and a love for crafting seamless user experiences, I'm dedicated to bringing ideas to life through code.

 ## 🛠️ Technologies & Tools